Founders-Network/Educational-3-Swift/swift-introduction.md

 First things first, open up your Xcode.
 Press on "Get started with a playground" and we'll be on our way.

+*Note: if you want to see the value of any variables at any time, simply type the variable name on the editor and its value will be shown in the right-hand margin*

 ##Variables and Constants
 In your playground, you should see the following code:
 ```swift